devfabiosilva/myCryptoBot/README.md

 ### Installing

 myCryptoBot can run outside Azure Cloud via [Bridge](https://github.com/devfabiosilva/myCryptoBot/tree/master/bridge).
-This is an easy way to test and develop improvement without you have an MS Azure account.
-Easy to build before use Azure Cloud.
+This is an easy way to test and develop improvement without you have a MS Azure account.
+Easy to deploy before upload production to Azure Cloud.

 To run myCryptoBot in your computer you need: